Meet “Teddy” an AI agent to assist customers when selecting a credit card

 Through a Design Thinking workshop I facilitated, we identified core pain points in the current journey:

-Confusing product comparisons, especially for younger or first-time applicants
+• User testing showed that product comparisons were confusing, especially for younger or first-time applicants

-No in-the-moment help when customers ran into errors or friction
+• No in-the-moment help when customers ran into errors or friction within the application

 We created Teddy, an intelligent support agent designed to meet customers where they are — proactively stepping in at key moments to offer: